Erin, Ontario: Culture

 Erin revolves around its community centre, called Centre 2000.
 The building was added to the existing community centre.
 The facility now includes Erin District High School, 300-seat theatre, large double gym, arena, 6 vending machines, many community rooms, dentist, physiotherapist, Erin Branch of the Wellington Library, daycare, and many other features.
 Erin Village Alliance Church meets at 155 Main St. Within the walls of Centre 2000 is Erin Cinema, located in the 300-seat theatre.
 It showed first run movies and Toronto Film Festival Circuit films on weekends and some weekdays before it was shut down in 2015.

 Government

 The County of Wellington is Erin's upper tier government; as of early 2019, Pierre Brianceau was County Councillor, Wellington County.
-The Mayor of Erin is Allan (Al) Alls.
+The Mayor of Erin is Michael Dehn.
 The town is located within the provincial riding of Waterloo-Wellington, and the Member of Provincial Parliament at the time was Ted Arnott.
 The federal riding is Wellington Halton Hills, and the Member of Parliament was Mike Chong.